Configuring automated sensitive data discovery for your account - Amazon Macie

 2. By using the AWS Region selector in the upper-right corner of the page, select the Region in which you want to add or remove managed data identifiers from automated discovery analyses.

-3. In the navigation pane, under Settings, choose Automated discovery.
+3. In the navigation pane, under Settings, choose Automated sensitive data discovery.

-On the Automated sensitive data discovery page, the Managed data identifiers section displays your current settings, organized into two tabs:
+The Automated sensitive data discovery page appears and displays your current settings.
+On that page, the Managed data identifiers section displays your current settings, organized into two tabs:

-• Added to default – This tab lists managed data identifiers that you explicitly added.
-Macie uses these managed data identifiers in addition to the managed data identifiers that are included in the default set and you haven't explicitly removed.
+• Added to default – This tab lists managed data identifiers that you added.
+Macie uses these identifiers in addition to the ones that are in the default set and you haven't removed.

-• Removed from default – This tab lists managed data identifiers that you explicitly removed.
-Macie doesn't use these managed data identifiers.
+• Removed from default – This tab lists managed data identifiers that you removed.
+Macie doesn't use these identifiers.

 4. In the Managed data identifiers section, choose Edit.